 This spring if you are considering which homeschool curriculum to purchase for next year, I would highly recommend Character First.
 It's one of our highest priorities with family discipleship.

 Blessings on your efforts!

-You also might be interested in reading:
+You also might be interested in reading my related posts:

 "Reaching the Heart of Your Teen", Growing Families International 6-session DVD class with workbook (also available on CD).